renxzen/vscode-google-java-format/README.md

 ## Known Issues

-Nothing right now.
+When its converting spaces to tabs, it could lead to lines having more than 140 char width

 ## Release Notes

+### 1.0.2

+Added spaces to tabs conversion

 ### 1.0.1

-Added ability to pass extra args via "google-java-format.extra-args"
+Added ability to pass extra args via "google-java-format.args"

 ### 1.0.0